Open 13

-The Open 13 is an annual men's tennis tournament played in Marseille, France.
-The tournament is an ATP Tour 250 series event on the Association of Tennis Professionals tour.
-It is held for one week in February.
+The Open 13 was an annual men's tennis tournament played in Marseille, France.
+The tournament was an ATP Tour 250 series event on the Association of Tennis Professionals tour.
 The number 13 is the INSEE code of the Bouches-du-Rhône département of which Marseille is the capital.

-The tournament is played on indoor hardcourts at the Palais des sports de Marseille.
-The Centre Court has a capacity of 5,800 seats.
+It was held for one week in February at the Palais des sports de Marseille on indoor hardcourts, where the Centre Court has a capacity of 5,800 seats.
+The tournament was held from 1993 until 2026 when it was relocated to Lyon.

-Since 2026, the tournament is one of two French events of the ATP Tour 250 series, along with the Open Occitanie.
-It was one of four with the Lyon Open until 2025 and the Moselle Open until 2026.
+In 2025, the tournament was one of three French events of the ATP Tour 250 series, along with the Open Occitanie and the Moselle Open.
+It was one of four with the Lyon Open until 2025.

 History

 The event was first held in 1993.
 It was the project of ex-professional tennis player and native of Marseille Jean-François Caujolle, who remains tournament director to this day.

 The Swiss player Marc Rosset won the singles title at the first two editions of the event in 1993 and 1994.
 He also won it for a 3rd time in 2000.
 Rosset, Thomas Enqvist and Jo-Wilfried Tsonga hold the record for most titles with 3 each.

 Roger Federer played his first ATP singles final at this tournament in 2000, losing to Marc Rosset.
 Their match was the first all-Swiss final of an ATP event.
 Federer went on to win the title in 2003.

 Other notable winners include former world No. 1 ranked players and Grand Slam champions Boris Becker, Yevgeny Kafelnikov, Andy Murray and Juan Martin del Potro.
 French players have won the most titles at this event, 9 in singles and 11 in doubles.